eclipse-sumo/sumo/docs/web/docs/Specification/Persons.md

 The walking behavior of a person depends on the selected [pedestrian model](../Simulation/Pedestrians.md#pedestrian_models).
-Generally, the person follows the given sequence of edges with a speed bounded by the `maxSpeed` attribute of the persons type.
+Generally, the person follows the given sequence of edges with a speed bounded by the `desiredMaxSpeed` attribute of the persons type.
 It starts either at the position from the previous stage of its plan or at the specified `departPos` if no previous stage exists.
 The walk concludes at the specified `arrivalPos` which defaults to the end of the final edge.
 Both position attributes support the special